walmartlabs/thorax/README.md

 ### setView *view.setView(view [,options])*

 Set the current view on the `LayoutView`, triggering `activated`, `ready` and `deactivated` events on the current and previous view during the lifecycle. `ensureRendered` is called on views passed to `setView`.
 By default `destroy` is called on the previous view when the new view is set.
-Pass `destroy: false` when setting a view to prevent it from being destroyed at a later time.

 ### getView *view.getView()*